Dr. Dre apologizes to the women he beat up in the 90s.

 He even says so.

-What does he say?
+Why, what does he say?

-Talent on loan from God.
+Well, he said he gets talent on loan from God.

-Oh man, really?
+Oh, man, really?

 I never heard anybody.